Back To: HUMAN RESOURCES, EMPLOYMENT, & LABOR

 Cash balance plan CBP refers to a benefit or pension plan that acts similarly as a defined contribution plan.
-Similar to a traditional pension, CBP provides the workers with the scheme that covers lifetime annuity.
-However, contrary to the pensions, CBP creates account for an individual employee that has completely specified lump sum.
-Many companies converted their pension plans to a cash balance plan to reduce the high of pension in other pension plans.
+Similar to a traditional pension, CBP provides the workers with the scheme that provides a lifetime annuity.
+However, contrary to the pensions, CBP creates an account for an individual employee that has a specified lump sum.
+Many companies converted their pension plans to cash balance plans.
 This is because the scheme provided by the cash balance plan is cheap compared to other plans.

 A Little More on Cash Balance Plans

 The employees do not prefer the cash balance plan since they consider it to benefit the company at the expense of employees.
 The scheme does not allow employees in the professional fields such as Physician to shelter more money from Uncle Sam.

 The cash balance plan provides that the companies under the plan should make their annual contribution towards the scheme.
 The money contributed to the scheme is invested, and it attracts some percentage of interest which is credited directly to the company`s account.
 The interest rate usually comes with a fixed percentage rate or variable rate attached to IRS treasury interest.

 When the investment yields better interest, the company will channel their investment for future benefits in the reserve account.
 On the other hand, when the investment does not yield a good interest, the company will be forced to pull out of reserve account.
 When the company makes a big loss in its investment, it may be forced to increase their contribution in the subsequent year to increase the savings in the reserves account.
 Besides, the cash balance plan gives the company an opportunity to amend its plan and make more contribution to individual accounts within the plan.
 In other words, the company takes investment risks for its employees.